theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/extraction-parameters.md

 columnSeparator |  to set a symbol which indicates the start of a new column | available in CSV

-### Subsection "Parameters" Tab "Source"
+### Subsection "Runtime Parameters" Tab "Source"

-In the same way as the system parameters and user-defined parameters, the connection settings to a source (SAP) can also be changed dynamically via the URL.
+In the same way as the system parameters and user-defined parameters, the connection settings to a source (SAP) can also be changed dynamically via the URL and the command-line tool "xu.exe".

 In the *Source* tab you can override the values that are defined in the [SAP source details](../introduction/sap-connection).